WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 :::

-Through properties and [`steps`](/blueprints/steps) in the Blueprint, you can configure the Playground instance's initial setup, providing your plugins with the content and configuration needed for proper showcasing.
+Through properties and [`steps`](/blueprints/steps) in the Blueprint, you can configure the Playground instance's initial setup, providing your plugins with the content and configuration needed for showcasing your plugin's compelling features and functionality.

 :::info

-One thing you may want to do to provide a good demo with WordPress Playground is to load default content to better showcase the features of your plugin or theme.
-Check out the [Providing content for your demo](/guides/providing-content-for-your-demo) guide to learn more
+A great demo with WordPress Playground, might require that you load default content for your plugin and theme, including images and other assets.
+Check out the [Providing content for your demo](/guides/providing-content-for-your-demo) guide to learn more about this.

 :::